PhilipU/ShellyScripts/README.md

 # ShellyScripts
-Library of my shelly scripts for home automation
+Library of my shelly device scripts for home automation